Abara River

 The Abara River, also known as Abara Khawr, is a stream in Jonglei, South Sudan.
-It is a tributary of the Agwei River.
-The Abara meets the Kongkong River to form the Agwei just east of Bongak.
+It is a tributary of the Agwei River, which is formed at the confluence of the Abara and the Kongkong River just east of Bongak.
 The stream is a wadi, or ravine, that may run dry during the dry season but quickly becomes a watercourse due to heavy rainfall during the wet season.